-So we’ve all heard of yeast and fungal infections and where they can creep up on our bodies.
-But, did you know that the less-than-dynamic duo can come together in your armpit?
+So, we've all heard of yeast and fungal infections and where they can creep up on our bodies.
+But did you know the less-than-dynamic duo can come together in your armpit?
 That’s what we call armpit fungus, even though it can be a culmination of different types of bacteria or skin molds.

-And while this isn’t something that you have to be scanning the web for to figure out if you have it (because trust us, you’d already know if you did), here are five helpful things to keep in mind in the event that you find yourself faced with this fungal foe.
+And while this isn't something you have to be scanning the web for to figure out if you have it (because trust us, you'd already know if you did), here's how to get rid of armpit fungus — and five helpful things to keep in mind in the event you find yourself faced with this fungal foe.

 Like most fungal infections, armpit fungus is caused by skin fungi.
 In this case, there are two different things to look out for: skin molds, also known as dermatophytes, which are a common cause for most skin diseases, and yeasts that consume the superficial layers of skin.